dinsceg/wallet-service/README.md

 ## Exposed endpoints

-The application currently exposes its API specification in <http://localhost:8082/swagger-ui.html> or <http://localhost:8082/v2/api-docs> if you prefer the API JSON model.
+- The application currently exposes its API specification in <http://localhost:8082/swagger-ui.html> or <http://localhost:8082/v2/api-docs> if you prefer the API JSON model.
+- Metrics can be found http://localhost:8082/actuator/prometheus